mtytyx/Steam-Debloat/SECURITY.md

 ## Supported Versions

-Currently supported versions of Steam Downgrade with security updates and maintenance:
+Currently supported versions of  with security updates and maintenance:

 | Version | Supported | Update Frequency |
 | ------- | --------- | ---------------- |